 - The plaintiff’s diagnosis and injuries

-If you were injured in an accident that was caused by someone else’s negligent or careless actions, you have a right to pursue fair and just compensation, which can cover medical costs, lost wages, and pain and suffering.
+If you were injured in an accident that was caused by someone else’s negligent or careless actions, you have a right to pursue compensation, which can cover medical costs, lost wages, and pain and suffering.
 At Percy Law Group, PC in Massachusetts, our knowledgeable personal injury attorneys are backed by over 100 years of combined legal experience, an award-winning reputation, and a proven track record of success.